dlt-hub/vibe-hub/seven_shifts/seven_shifts-docs.md

     ```

-### 3. 🔒 **Setup credentials**
+3. 🔒 **Setup credentials**

-    Authentication is required using an API key passed as a header.
-The header name is 'Authorization' and the key should be prefixed with 'Bearer '.
+    Authentication requires an API key and uses the Bearer token method.
+The key must be included in the header for all requests.
+The token is obtained via the OAuth 2.0 client credentials flow.

     To get appropriate API keys, please visit the original source at https://www.7shifts.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

-### 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**
+4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**

     ```shell
     python seven_shifts_pipeline.py